amarsingh-81/amarsingh-81/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/amar-singh-917309311/](https://www.linkedin.com/in/amar-singh-917309311/)

-- 💬 Ask me about **As a rising junior in Computer Science at Mangalayatan University, I'm committed to advancing my skills in web development.
-With proficiency in data structures, HTML, and CSS, alongside experience in IDEs like VS Code and Dev C++, I'm poised to excel.
-I'm eager to leverage my knowledge of Core Java, C++, and C, along with expertise in web technologies like JavaScript, CSS.
-My dedication to the Greedy approach ensures optimal solutions, complemented by strong professional traits such as adaptability, attention to detail, communication, problem-solving, and leadership. and Now I am pursing MCA from GLA University, Mathura,**
+- 💬 Ask me about ** Now I am pursing MCA from GLA University, Mathura,**

 - 📫 How to reach me **amarsingh202002@gmail.com**